 This painting was created in Chinese gongbi technique - a technique using ink and pigments on rice paper.
 This technique is a bit different from applying acrylic paint on an oil painting and it requires detailed and careful brush strokes, combined with meticulous, layered colouring.
 The process of creating paintings in this style requires a lot of care, focus, and attention to detail - which can be calming and meditative for an overwhelmed mind.

-If you’d like to try it yourself, join me at my next workshop - Online Weekend Intensive Gongbi Painting Workshop.
+If you’d like to try it yourself, join me at one of my next workshops.
 It’s ok if you don’t have any prior experience - I will be there to walk you through the process of creating a beautiful painting.
 Right now, when we’re spending so much time at home, it’s important to create our own places of peace and solace, our own peach or peony gardens… Our own “Xanadu's”.